Louisiana Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing CCPA-equivalent protections for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

-File a complaint with the Louisiana Department of Justice — Public Protection Division’s consumer protection division.
+File a complaint with the Louisiana Department of Justice.
+Public Protection Division’s consumer protection division.
 Deceptive-practice statutes often provide remedies even without a state-specific privacy law.

-File a complaint with Louisiana Department of Justice — Public Protection Division \u2197FAQ: Louisiana data removal
+File a complaint with Louisiana Department of Justice.
+Public Protection Division ↗FAQ: Louisiana data removal

 Is there a Louisiana-specific privacy law in progress?+